 - How the injury happened.
 Remember, you can’t bring forth a personal injury claim just because you’ve been injured; instead, you must be able to prove that your injury would not have occurred but for the negligence of another party.
 The circumstances surrounding the injury will have a significant effect on your settlement.

 - Fault.
 When considering how the injury happened, remember that fault will play a big role in compensation.
 In fact, if you were more than 50 percent to blame for your injuries, you won’t be able to seek damages at all per Iowa’s comparative fault rule.
 If you were less than 50 percent to blame but still contributed to the accident, your damages award can be reduced in proportion to your degree of fault.

 - Damages.
-If you’ve suffered a mild injury, your recovery award likely will be small; if you’ve suffered a moderate injury, your recovery award will be moderate; if you’ve suffered a significant injury, the chances of receiving a larger settlement increase.
-This is because your settlement will be based, in large part, on the degree of damages you’ve suffered, both economic and noneconomic.
+If you’ve suffered a mild injury, your recovery award likely will be small; a moderate injury, your recovery award will be moderate; if you’ve suffered a significant injury, the chances of receiving a larger settlement increase.
+Your settlement will be based, in large part, on the degree of damages you’ve suffered, both economic and noneconomic.

 - Coverage.
-One thing that can be incredibly frustrating for an injury victim is a situation where another party caused harm, your damages are significant, yet no insurance policy is in place to pay for damages.
-While you may pursue damages directly against the at-fault party, if they don’t have insurance coverage that applies, recovering the settlement you deserve may be very difficult or even impossible.
+When your damages are significant, yet no insurance policy is in place to pay for damages–it’s frustrating.
+If the at-fault party doesn’t have insurance coverage that applies, you might have issues.
+Recovering the settlement you deserve may be very difficult or even impossible.

 Call VanDerGinst Law Today to Learn More

-If you were in an accident in Iowa and have suffered a personal injury, you may be able to bring forth a personal injury claim.
+If you were in an accident in Iowa, you may be able to bring forth a personal injury claim.